 Dataset

-Explore the CMSR task taxonomy and dataset composition, browse samples in the interactive viewer, and see how SSI-Bench is constructed.
+Explore the SCSR task taxonomy and dataset composition, browse samples in the interactive viewer, and see how SSI-Bench is constructed.

 Overview